luistorres0/cse-challenge/README.md

   - Summer = YYYY-07-04
   - Fall = YYYY-10-04
 - `groupFilter1` will need to use the corresponding `id` of the relevant `group`.
 This data can be retrieved using the `groups` API endpoint: https://developers.kuali.co/#groups-groups-get
-  - use the `id` of the group with the name that matches the value in the CSV.
+  - use the `id` of the group with the name that matches the value in the CSV
-  - use the `parentId` of this group for the `groupFilter2` field.
+  - use the `parentId` of this group for the `groupFilter2` field
+  - do not populate this field if no corresponding group is found
 - `campus` will need to use the corresponding `id` of the relevant `campuses option`.
 This data can be retrieved using the `options` API endpoints: https://developers.kuali.co/#cm-options-option-types
   - use the `id` of the `campus` option(s) with the name that matches the value in the CSV to create this fields data as follows:
   ```json